“Are these unhealthy foods?”

 Kids like the unhealthy foods?

-If your child is picky, or just reluctant to try new things, there are still ways to get them away from the trans fatty foods.
+If your child is a picky eater, or just reluctant to try new things, there are still ways to get them away from the trans fatty foods.

 “Having picky eaters participate in cooking and shopping is one way to get them to try new foods,” says Cameron.
 “But also parents need to remember that items can be prepared many different ways and as we grow out taste buds change too.”